eCook Meal

 What should be prepared from my kitchen to make Pan-fried Hake & Leek Risotto?

-Beetroot Chunks, Chicken, Chicken Stock Sachet, Chicken Stock Sachets, Fish, Fresh Sage, Grated Italian-style Hard Cheese, Leeks, Lemon Juice, Line-caught Hake Fillet, Line-caught Hake Fillets, Risotto Rice, Saltana & Nut Mix, Spice & All Things Nice Cape Bay Seasoning, White Wine
+Beetroot, Chicken, Chicken Stock, Fish, Fresh Sage, Grated Italian-style Hard Cheese, Leek, Lemon Juice, Line-caught Hake Fillets, Risotto Rice, Saltana & Nut Mix, Spice & All Thing Nice Cape Bay Seasoning, White Wine

 How many calories does Pan-fried Hake & Leek Risotto have?